demidavi7/KeyBERT_Topic-Modelling_Summarization/README.md

 ## Dynamic Topic Modeling Overview

-This repository provides a powerful end-to-end pipeline for keyword extraction, topic modelling, and text summarization.
 Using KeyBERT, we extract meaningful keywords from text data and apply semantic clustering to group them into relevant topics.
 Additionally, we analyze topic evolution over time to uncover trends in textual datasets.

-Workflow Overview
+# Workflow Overview

 The pipeline follows these steps: